wavebeem/wavebeem.com/src/blog/the-web-is-an-app-platform.md

 The initial version of the web only supported the GET request, which is meant to be side-effect free.
 You could've abused URL structure to make an app with side effects, but it would've been going against the grain.

 This changed in late 1995 with HTML 2.0: That specification added the `<form>` tag, the form encoding format (e.g. `?k1=v1&k2=v2`), and the POST method for HTTP.
-The method POST is expliclitly allowed to perform side-effects (though it doesn't have to).
+The method POST is explicitly allowed to perform side-effects (though it doesn't have to).

 This gave the web everything necessary to replace paper forms.
 Forget JS, we had the foundation of an app web in 1995.
 Though the standardization of JS via ECMAScript happened less than two years later, furthering the web's abilities as an app platform.